lenaleeca/identifyASE/README.md

     library(identifyASE)
     ```

-If the repo is public:
+If the repository is public:

 1. **Install and load `devtools`**